DPhil (PhD) in Zero Carbon Energy

 The ZERO Thesis Awards

-Launched in academic year 2024-25, the ZERO Thesis Awards aim to recognise and encourage outstanding students in postgraduate taught courses in the zero-carbon energy transition and related subjects, at the University of Oxford.
+Launched in academic year 2024-25, the ZERO Thesis Awards aim to recognise outstanding students in postgraduate taught courses in the zero-carbon energy transition and related subjects, at the University of Oxford.

 More from ZERO Institute